Enhancing-Security-in-Places-of-Worship-A-Comprehensive-Guide

 According to the US Department of Justice, 17.3% of all hate crimes were committed based on the victim’s religious beliefs in 2022.
 These represent over 2,000 separate instances across the country that involved damage to a person or property.

 Another report by Lifeway Research states that 57% of Protestant pastors surveyed stated that their church had an active shooter response plan in place, 20% had armed private security officers on site, and 5% had uniformed police officers on site.
-Roughly 40% stated that they had little to no security measures in place.
+Roughly 40% stated that they had little to no security measures at churches.

-Although this survey only involved Christian Protestant pastors in the United States, let’s assume these numbers are true across all religions and associated buildings in the country.
-That would mean of the 350,000 estimated places of worship in the United States, 140,000 have little to no security plans in place.
+Although this survey only involved Christian Protestant pastors in the United States, let’s assume these numbers are true across all religions.
+That would mean of the 350,000 estimated places of worship in the United States, 140,000 have little to no security for houses of worship planning.

 Church Security Systems